Jürgen Moltmann: World War II

-He took his entrance exam to proceed with his education, but went to war instead as an Air Force auxiliary in the German army.
-"The 'iron rations' in the way of reading matter which he took with him into the miseries of war were Goethe's poems and the works of Nietzsche."
-He was drafted into military service in 1943 at the age of 16, when he became a soldier in the German army.
-He worked in an anti-aircraft battery during the RAF bombing of his hometown of Hamburg, an attack that killed 40,000 people including a friend standing next to him.
+Moltmann took his entrance exam to proceed with his education but instead was drafted into military service in 1943 at the age of 16, during World War II, serving as an Air Force auxiliary in the German Army.
+"The reading matter which he took with him into the miseries of war were Goethe's poems and the works of Nietzsche."
+He worked in an anti-aircraft battery during the bombing of his hometown of Hamburg by the Royal Air Force, an attack that killed 40,000 people, including a friend standing next to him.
 Ordered to the Klever Reichswald, a German forest at the front lines, he surrendered in 1945 in the dark to the first British soldier he met.
-For the next few years (1945–48), he was confined as a prisoner of war and moved from camp to camp.
+From 1945 to 1948, he was confined as a prisoner of war (POW) and moved from camp to camp.

-He was first confined in Belgium.
+He was first confined as a POW in Belgium, then Scotland, then England.
 In the camp at Belgium, the prisoners were given little to do.
-Moltmann and his fellow prisoners were tormented by "memories and gnawing thoughts"—Moltmann claimed to have lost all hope and confidence in German culture because of the atrocities at Auschwitz and Buchenwald concentration camps.
-They also glimpsed photographs nailed up confrontationally in their huts, bare photographs of Buchenwald and Bergen-Belsen concentration camp.
-Moltmann claimed his remorse was so great, he often felt he would have rather died along with many of his comrades than live to face what their nation had done.

-Moltmann met a group of Christians in the camp, and was given a small copy of the New Testament and Psalms by an American chaplain.
-He gradually felt more and more identification with and reliance on the Christian faith.
-Moltmann later claimed, "I didn't find Christ, he found me."

-After Belgium, he was transferred to a POW camp in Kilmarnock, Scotland, where he worked with other Germans to rebuild areas damaged in the bombing.
+Moltmann and his fellow prisoners were tormented by "memories and gnawing thoughts".
+They had escaped death but had lost all hope and confidence.
+After Belgium, Moltmann was transferred to a camp in Kilmarnock, Scotland, where he worked with other Germans to rebuild areas damaged by bombing.
 The hospitality of the Scottish residents toward the prisoners left a great impression upon him.
+In Scotland, they also saw photographs, nailed up confrontationally in their huts, of Buchenwald and Bergen-Belsen concentration camps.
+The initial reaction of the prisoners was that these photos were propaganda, but gradually they began to see themselves through the eyes of the Nazis' victims.
+Moltmann was given a small copy of the New Testament and Psalms by an American chaplain and reading these gave him a new hope.

 In July 1946, he was transferred for the last time to Norton Camp, a British prison located in the village of Cuckney near Nottingham, UK.
 The camp was operated by the YMCA and here Moltmann met many students of theology.
-At Norton Camp, he discovered Reinhold Niebuhr's The Nature and Destiny of Man—it was the first book of theology he had ever read, and Moltmann claimed it had a huge impact on his life.
+At Norton Camp, he discovered Reinhold Niebuhr's The Nature and Destiny of Man.
+It was the first book of theology he had ever read, and Moltmann claimed it had a huge impact on his life.
 His experience as a POW gave him a great understanding of how suffering and hope reinforce each other, leaving a lasting impression on his theology.
+Moltmann later claimed, "I never decided for Christ, as is often demanded of us, but I am sure that, then and there, in the dark pit of my soul, he found me."